crcx/build/README.rst

    //FLAGS -Wall -O3

 All of these lines must start in the first column of the code;
-indentions will be ignored silently.
+indented lines are ignored by build.